| | |

 The rest of the show was a rinse and repeat.

-I am thankful to this day that the only acts in the show that we saw were the ‘tamer’ ones (if anything at a Ping Pong show can be considered tame).
+I am thankful to this day that the only acts in the show that we saw were the ‘tamer’ ones.

-There were no needles or live animals to be seen, but that doesn’t mean that the women weren’t still harming themselves onstage for our viewing pleasure.
+There were no needles or live animals to be seen, but that doesn’t mean that the women weren’t still harming themselves onstage for our entertainment.

 Ping Pong Shows and Human Trafficking